 Transforming Pain Into Art

 Aircraft engineers Sam Maddalena and Jake Staudinger said they had heard about Shen Yun for many years and finally bought their tickets after seeing the ads for this year’s performance.
-Mr. Staudinger said that news that “the communist party doesn’t want people to view this kind of thing” also made him think this was “a good opportunity to go and see this,” he said of the threats made against Prime Minister Anthony Albanese by people trying to shut down Shen Yun.“It’s beautiful.
+Mr. Staudinger said news that “the communist party doesn’t want people to view this kind of thing” also made him think it was “a good opportunity to go and see this,” he said of the threats made against Prime Minister Anthony Albanese by people trying to shut down Shen Yun.“It’s beautiful.
 I loved it,” he said, noting that the threats only made them want to see Shen Yun more.

 “If you show fear, you'll let them win, right?”
 Mr. Maddalena said.